ridders/osprai/README.md

 For those who wish to develop this project on Microsoft Windows, you will require the All-In-One PyGI/PyGObject Installer which can be obtained [here](https://sourceforge.net/projects/pygobjectwin32/files/)

-Any development on any of the exisiting modules may also require the OpenCV 2.x library.
+Development on any of the exisiting modules may also require the OpenCV 2.x library.